3 days & 2 nights

 East –Piduruthalagala Mountain

-If you visit on a day that has a clear sky and not misty you’ll be able to see the breathtaking view of Hanthana Mountain Range, Hunnasgiriya and the mountains in the Nuwara Eliya district.
+If you visit on a day that has a clear sky and is not misty, you’ll be able to see the breathtaking view of the Hanthana Mountain Range, Hunnasgiriya, and the mountains in the Nuwara Eliya district.
 The Hanthana Mountain Range is known for being a lone warrior capable of withstanding anything that would be put its way, and home to many travelers and joyously giving out adventure to any who would seek it.

 ROYAL BOTANICAL GARDEN - PERADENIYA